Qabbout/Qabbout/README.md

   - Reading Books, Preferably Psychological Ones
   - Collecting Books
-  - Acquiring New Skills and Learning New Stuffs
+  - Acquiring New Skills and Learning New Stuff
   - Learning Languages, Like Japanese, Chinese, Russian...
   - Watching Anime and Reading Manga
   - Writing Poems in Arabic